atamelo/ValueOf/README.md

 You can also hook up your validation framework of choice to the `EmailAddress.IsValid(...)` method.
 This is a way to keep validation logic inside your domain classes.

-If validation **error message** is needed, the following API should be used:
+If a validation **error message** is needed, the following API should be used:

 ```csharp
 if (!EmailAddress.TryFrom(someString, out EmailAddress? email, out string? error))